 According to the American Heart Association, nearly half of Americans have high blood pressure.
-However, high blood pressure is often called “the silent killer” because it’s a condition many people don’t realize they have.
+However, it’s often called “the silent killer” because it’s a condition many people don’t realize they have.
 Oftentimes, signs and symptoms are misunderstood.
 It’s a condition that slowly builds up over time, meaning it can sneak up on you.
-While there is no cure for high blood pressure, there are a number of changes you can make to reduce the severity of the condition.
+While there is no cure for blood pressure that is high, there are a number of changes you can make to reduce the severity of the condition.

 What is high blood pressure?

 The American Heart Association defines high blood pressure, also called HBP or hypertension, as when your blood pressure, the force of blood flowing through your blood vessels, is consistently too high.

 But what number is too high?
 What is considered normal blood pressure?
 According to the Centers for Disease Control and Prevention (CDC), some healthcare professionals diagnose HBP when blood pressure is consistently 140/90, while other healthcare professionals diagnose when blood pressure is consistently 130/80 per 2017 guidelines.